progenetix/progenetix-web/docs/common/classifications-and-ontologies.md

 ### ICD coding of tumor samples

-The Progenetix resource primarily used the coding schemas of the _International Classification of Diseases in Oncology__ (3rd edition; "ICD-O 3"), to classify all biosamples for which experimental data is available.
+The {{config.api_site_label}} resource primarily used the coding schemas of the _International Classification of Diseases in Oncology__ (3rd edition; "ICD-O 3"), to classify all biosamples for which experimental data is available.
 Users can get a list of ICD-O 3 codes in the Progenetix format [through Progenetix collations](http://info.progenetix.org/doc/services/collations.html).

 The mappings used here for the ICD morphology codings (mapped to ICDMORPHOLOGY and ICDMORPHOLOGYCODE) are derived from the original source file last accessed on 2016-08-18 from [the WHO](https://www.who.int/standards/classifications/other-classifications/international-classification-of-diseases-for-oncology).
 The primary codes have been updated from the 2011 update document [ICDO3Updates2011.pdf](http://www.who.int/classifications/icd/updates/ICDO3Updates2011.pdf).